-In the elementary grades, the main academic objective is to establish the basic foundational building blocks.
-In the elementary school years the mind is ready to absorb information.
-Children at this age find memorization fun.
-During this period, education involves self-expression and self-discovery combined with the learning of facts.
-The primary strategies that will be used for the targeted student population will be lectures, drills, repetition, memorization, and the following instructional strategies.
+In the elementary grades, the main academic objective is to get the basic foundational building blocks of education in place.
+In the elementary school years a student is ready to absorb information.
+During this period, education involves not self-expression and self-discovery, but rather the learning of facts.
+The primary strategies that will be used for the targeted student population will be lectures, drills, repetition, memorization, and the following instructional strategies:

 Differentiation: Teachers will use an early identification tool through a screening assessment, grades, teacher recommendations, etc to detect at-risk students and achievement levels.
-Teachers will need to differentiate lessons based on these levels to ensure all students can achieve their educational goals and feel successful.
+Teachers will need to differentiate lessons based on these levels to ensure all students can achieve their educational goals and be successful.
 Classes will be heterogeneously grouped, so teachers will need to be highly effective at teaching the lesson, allowing for independent work and meeting with students in small groups based on frequent assessments allowing students to follow different approaches toward the same goal.
 Teachers will need to scaffold instruction to support a variety of learners using strategies such as guided practice, extended time, read aloud, and enrichment opportunities.